-X. SEXUAL HARASSMENT, DISCRIMINATORY HARASSMENT, AND DISCRIMINATION AND TITLE IX GRIEVANCE PROCEDURES (DISTRICT POLICY AC)
+X. SEXUAL HARASSMENT, DISCRIMINATORY HARASSMENT, AND DISCRIMINATION (District Policy AC)

-It is the policy of the Cleveland Municipal School District to maintain educational and work environments free from Sexual Harassment and from Discriminatory Harassment or Discrimination on the basis of any individual's sex, race, color, national origin, religion, age, sexual orientation, gender identity, genetic information, military status, disability, or any other characteristic protected by law.

-This policy applies to all students and employees of the Cleveland Municipal School District.
+It is the policy of the Cleveland Municipal School District to maintain educational and work environments free from Sexual Harassment and from Discriminatory Harassment or Discrimination on the basis of any individual's sex, race, ethnicity, citizenship status, color, national origin, religion, age, sexual orientation, gender identity or expression, genetic information, military status, disability, or any other characteristic protected by law.
+This policy applies to all students, applicants, and employees of the Cleveland Municipal School District and extends to educational programs and activities and to employment within the District.